wavefunction91/IntegratorXX/README.md

 molecular grids commonly encountered in quantum chemistry calculations
 * Develop a modern, modular, extensible C++ API to allow for the implementation and validation new atomic and molecular quadrature schemes.
+* Provide complete C and Python interfaces to allow reusing the implementation in projects written in these languages

 ## Dependencies